apooravvyas/Handwritten-Digit-Recognition-using-CNN/README.md

 ## Details of the Model
 We will build our model by using high-level Keras API which uses TensorFlow on the backend.
 We will be using the the Sequential Model from Keras and add Conv2D, MaxPooling, Flatten, Dropout, and Dense layers.
 In addition, we will use Dropout layers fight to with the overfitting by disregarding some of the neurons while training while Flatten layers flatten 2D arrays to 1D arrays before building the fully connected layers.

-The information about all these layers and structure of the CNN model can be found here: https://drive.google.com/file/d/1Qp6rV9yLGyj_S8_MlAu4XLJybuLA3cII/view?usp=sharing